Thfona/scrum-poker-fire/README.md

 # ScrumPokerFire

-Front-End for the ScrumPokerFire application.
+Scrum poker for your plannings.

 ## Scripts